How An Applicant Tracking System Works?

 Greenhouse

-Recommended format: .pdf or .docx (both parses well)
+Recommended format: .pdf or .docx (both parse well)

 Avoid: Image-based PDFs, .pages files